Top 9 Writing Mistakes That Can Raise a Red Flag With Peer ReviewersNeeraja Sankaran, Ph.D. | March 13, 2017

 In the courtroom, where your words are your defense, the references you cite are your alibis and expert witnesses, bearing testimony to the veracity of your claims and buttressing the evidence you offer in support of your study.
 As a peer reviewer, the bibliography is one of the first things I look over (after the abstract) to help me set the paper in context.
 Here are some examples of bad citation practices that are likely to make a reviewer want to reject a paper:

-As I did in an earlier article about citation, I’ll turn to the immortal words of Isaac Newton about standing on the shoulders of giants to underscore the importance of acknowledging previous work in your field.
+As I did in an earlier article about citation , I’ll turn to the immortal words of Isaac Newton about standing on the shoulders of giants to underscore the importance of acknowledging previous work in your field by performing a good literature review.
 A limited bibliography suggests a certain tunnel vision on your part, which reviewers will look poorly upon.
 Also, remember that the peer reviewers are experts in your field.
 So, even though you do not know which specialists will be asked to review your paper, you may be certain that if you have a sufficiently comprehensive bibliography, your reviewers will be in it.
 Such incidental flattery is sure to please.

 2. An insufficient number of primary sources